monarch-initiative/phenogrid/README.md

 ##3.
 Run gulp to build this widget

 ```
-gulp browserify-byo
-gulp create-bundle
+gulp bundle
 ```

-This command will use browserify to bundle up phenogrid core and its dependencies except jquery.
-And the target file `phenogrid-bundle.js` will be put into the newly created `dist` folder.
+This command will use browserify to bundle up phenogrid core and its dependencies into `phenogrid-bundle.js` and create the merge `phenogrid-bundle.css` and put both files under `dist` folder.

 ##4.
 Add phenogrid in your target page